Welcome to The Pulse of Earthquake Engineering, the bi-weekly email newsletter of the Earthquake Engineering Research Institute.

 YOUNG PROFESSIONAL MEMBERS

 Looking to be more involved with EERI?
-We've come up with a lot of opportunities for members.
-Each edition of The Pulse will highlight a way to do more with the Institute.
+We've come up with a list of opportunities for members.
+Each edition of The Pulse will highlight a way to do more.

 Download the 25 Ways flyer (PDF)